 Mallorca, the largest of the Balearic Islands, is one of Spain’s most beloved tourist spots.
 Tourists are lured by the ever-present sunshine, gorgeous sandy coves and beaches, colonial-style architecture, and plenty of lush landscape that all combine to make the island a great holiday destination.

-We take a look at three of our favourite regions on the Island and some of their best kept secrets as well as suggested villas.
+We take a look at three of our favourite regions on the Island.

 1Maria de la Salut